From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Introduction

-\begin{itemize} \item To the best of our knowledge, this is the first attempt to successfully introduce a convolutional neural network (CNN)-based watermarking attack framework for interfering with the watermark extraction of MW systems. \item Compared to existing benchmark tools \cite{stirmark1,stirmark2,checkmark}, the WAN induces abnormal watermark extraction while conserving perceptual quality.
-For specific MW methods \cite{lin2011digital,kim2018robust,makbol2016block,su2017improved,nam2020nsct}, the WAN can apply subtle modification to induce the extraction of the watermark bit embedded in the image in an inverted state (e.g., 0$\rightarrow$1 or 1$\rightarrow$0). \item We present one possible usage of WAN that pre-trained WAN can be used as an add-on module, which yields additional performance gains (imperceptibility or robustness) on the existing rule-based MW methods.
+The main contributions are listed as follows. \begin{itemize} \item We propose a CNN-based watermarking attack framework designed to interfere the extraction processes of MW systems.
+This framework introduces an innovative methodological approach for probing and enhancing the security paradigms of digital watermarking schemes, highlighting the potential vulnerabilities against neural network-driven attacks. \item The proposed WAN induces abnormal watermark extraction while conserving perceptual quality, compared to widely utilized existing benchmark tools \cite{stirmark1,stirmark2}.
+For specific MW methods, particularly those based on rule-based and AI-driven approaches, the WAN can apply subtle modification to induce the extraction of the watermark bit embedded in the image in an inverted state (e.g., 0$\rightarrow$1 or 1$\rightarrow$0). \item WAN serves as an add-on to watermarking schemes, enhancing their performance and embodying the concept of \textit{from attack to protection}.
+Pre-trained WAN can be used as an add-on module, known as AoW, which yields performance gains in terms of imperceptibility and robustness for the targeted rule-based MW method. \item To ensure rigorous experiments, an extensive dataset was constructed based on various watermarking techniques, and experiments (e.g., quantitative and qualitative evaluations of WAN, results on color images, results on 16 bits capacity, ablation study, and results of AoW) conducted on this dataset demonstrated the superiority of our work. \end{itemize}